Calabi Yau algebras and weighted quiver polyhedra: Category algebras and cancellation algebras

 The simplest examples of cancellation categories are groupoids.
 In these categories the cancellation law holds trivially because every morphism is invertible.
 Subcategories of groupoids are also cancellation categories, however unlike in the case of abelian groups and semigroups it is not true that every cancellation category embeds in a groupoid.

-If we return to the section of toric orders, it is easy to check that $\Mat_n(T)$ is the category algebra of the groupoid with $n$ objects, that is equivalent to the group $\Z^k$.
-By consequence, if $A$ is a toric order, then $\cC_A$ is a cancellation category because it is a subcategory of that groupoid.
+If we return to the section of toric orders, it is easy to check that $\Mat_n(T)$ is the category algebra of the groupoid with $n$ objects $\{e_i\}_{i=1}^n$ such that $\Hom(e_i, e_j) = \ZZ^k$ for any $i$ and $j$.
+As a consequence, if $A$ is a toric order, then $\cC_A$ is a cancellation category because it is a subcategory of that groupoid.